SoniEx2/Stuff/gc.md

 Garbage collection is a complicated thing.
 Here we explore a different kind of GC, which as far as I know is not used by anything.
 It aims to solve no problem other than to use more RAM than conventional GCs.
-Because more RAM usage = better GC.
+Because bigger = better.

 How conventional garbage collection works
 -------------------------